Lanay Strever Obituary (2021) Lexington Clipper-Herald

-Lanay Strever, 63, of Lexington passed away on Monday, September 13, 2021 at the Lexington Regional Health Center.
+Lanay Strever, 63, of Lexington, Nebraska passed away on Monday, September 13, 2021 at the Lexington Regional Health Center.

 A reception and a time of sharing with family and friends to celebrate the life of Lanay will be held on Saturday, September 18, 2021 from 3-6 p.m. at the Kirkpatrick Memorial Park in Lexington.